IBM Cloud Docs

 You can reserve ranges with the following prefix sizes:

-After you reserve a range, you can't change the size of the range.
-Make sure to reserve a public address range size large enough to meet your needs.
+After reserving a range, you can't change its size.
+Make sure to reserve a range that’s large enough to meet your current and future needs.

 IPs in different public address ranges aren't guaranteed to be contiguous.